Introduction

 12. Dependency Management

-Challenge: The presence of dependencies between database objects can complicate the migration process, resulting in broken references.
+Challenge: Dependencies between database objects can complicate the migration process, leading to broken references.

 Solution: Map out all dependencies prior to migration and address them in a sequential manner.
 This careful planning will help avoid issues in SQL Server that could disrupt functionality.